surge-synthesizer/surge-rack/docs/nightlychangelog.md

 - Rework the LFOxEG gate behavior so the code is less confusing.
   As a result, fix a bug where the envelope would mis-trigger when both GATE and GATEENV were connected.
+- VCO Character, Level and Drift don't participate in randomization